 - A link to your company’s website

 - Social media profiles (as applicable)

-Let’s look at the elements included in more detail.
+Let’s look at the elements included in an email signature in more detail.

 You do introduce yourself in the email, but it’s important to add your name when you’re signing off, as well.